 HCD conducted a survey for this action plan, again reaching out to organizations as well as members of the public.
 Survey respondents were given the opportunity to describe themselves according to detailed categories (representing local and state agencies; local, regional, and statewide institutions; Continuums of Care (CoCs); nonprofit, philanthropic, community-based, and faith-based organizations; and businesses and developers) and had the option to respond anonymously.
 The survey asked respondents to rank their planned changes in capacity and focus on the next year, as well as the most significant barriers to affordable housing and economic development.
+HCD is currently analyzing the results of this survey and will include the results upon release of the final version of this AAP.

-The Consolidated Plan (Con Plan) is subject to federal Citizen Participation requirements, described in HCD's current Citizen Participation Plan (CPP) Plans & Reports | California Department of Housing and Community Development.
+The Consolidated Plan (Con Plan) is subject to federal citizen participation requirements, described in HCD's current Citizen Participation Plan (CPP) Plans & Reports | California Department of Housing and Community Development.
 To meet these requirements, HCD solicits public comment from public, private, nonprofit organizations, local jurisdictions, and other state agencies in the preparation of the AAP.
-HCD encourages our stakeholders to inform members of the public to participate in the public hearings for the AAP, especially low- and moderate-income persons, particularly those living in areas where Community Development Block Grant (CDBG) funds are proposed for use; residents of predominantly low- and moderate-income neighborhoods; individuals identifying as Black, indigenous, and people of color ("minorities"), non-native English speakers, and persons with disabilities.
-Public notices describing the draft documents, inviting comments, and announcing public hearings are drafted in English and Spanish, emailed to local governments and other interested parties, published in legal newspapers of record, and placed on HCD's website at Plans & Reports | California Department of Housing and Community Development.
+HCD encourages stakeholders to inform members of the public to participate in the public hearings for the AAP, especially low- and moderate-income persons, particularly those living in areas where Community Development Block Grant (CDBG) funds are proposed for use; residents of predominantly low- and moderate-income neighborhoods; individuals identifying as Black, indigenous, and people of color ("minorities"), non-native English speakers, and persons with disabilities.
+Public notices describing the draft documents, inviting comments, and announcing public hearings are drafted in English and Spanish, published in legal newspapers of record, and placed on

+HCD's website at Plans & Reports | California Department of Housing and Community Development.
 Paper copies of notices and draft documents are available by written request.

-The public comment period for the AAP was held from March 6, 2023, to April 6, 2023.
-In accordance with the state's CPP, in advance of the public comment period, the state published a summary of the proposed (draft) AAP in three newspapers of general circulation, in both English and Spanish, and distributed this summary to interested parties via electronic mailing, as well as when the public hearing will be held.
-The summary described the contents and purposes of the AAP and described how copies of the entire document could be viewed.
-Copies of the draft AAP are available on HCD's website and availablefrom HCD headquarters in print, upon request.
-HCD hosted one public hearing by webinar on March 16, 2023, to solicit comments on the draft.
-Translation services were offered with advance notice to HCD.
+The public comment period for the AAP will be held from February 26, 2024, to March 27, 2024.
+In accordance with the state's CPP, in advance of the public comment period, the state will publish a summary of the proposed (draft) AAP in three newspapers of general circulation, in both English and Spanish, and distribute this summary to interested parties via electronic mailing, as well as when the public hearings will be held.
+The summary describes the contents and purposes of the AAP and describes how copies of the entire document can be viewed.
+Copies of the draft AAP will be available on HCD's website, as well as in print from HCD headquarters, upon request.
+HCD will host two public hearings by webinar.
+The first webinar will be on February 28, 2024, at 2:00 p.m.
+The second webinar will be on March 6, 2024, at 4:30 p.m., to solicit comments on the draft.
+Translation services will be offered with advance notice to HCD.

-HCD has considered written and oral comments received at the public hearings in preparation of the final versions of the AAP.
-A summary of these comments and responses is attached to the final AAP as Appendix C.
+HCD will consider written and oral comments received at the public hearings in preparation of the final versions of the AAP.
+After the Public Comment Period ends, a summary of these comments and responses will be attached to the final AAP as Appendix C.

-Summary citizen participation process and efforts made to broaden citizen participation in Colonias
+Summary citizen participation process and efforts made to broaden citizen participation in Colonias.